lamdav/react-game-of-life/README.md

 # react-game-of-life
 A React Component depicting the Conway's Game of Life.

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 [Demo](https://lamdav.github.io/react-game-of-life/)

 # Install: